-What is Streaming Hosting?
+What Is Streaming Hosting?

 In addition, you’ll need a host that can cope with potential traffic spikes without downtime, and it’ll need to support the type of content that you intend to publish or distribute.

 Okay, so maybe your site’s not quite that big yet.
 Regardless, if you plan to stream movies, music, or video or audio files of any kind, streaming hosting is what will keep that media running smoothly with fewer snags and interruptions.

 Or for them to try to listen to music only to have their favorite songs cut off.
 How many of those visitors do you think would return to your site?
 Right.

 Streaming hosting alleviates those kinds of issues.
 Some hosts that offer streaming plans are making them available via cloud hosting, which takes much of the burden of streaming off the local computer, speeding things up and increasing fidelity and reliability.

 If what you plan to stream is anything along the lines of webinars, tutorials, or industry leader interviews, you may want to look for a host that archives your streaming media.

-Why Use Streaming?
+Why Do Your Own Streaming?

 Over the last decade, streaming sites have sprung up all over the web.
-YouTube is perhaps the most common, but there are thousands.
-Why would you want to bypass these established services and set up your own streaming service?
+YouTube is perhaps the most famous, but there are thousands (many with a high Quantcast rank).

-- Streaming gives you more control over the way content is distributed
+- Streaming gives you more control over the way content is distributed to viewers

 - You can host content for other users using a membership system, possibly charging a fee

 - Your content doesn’t need to be associated with anyone else’s brand or website